zzzprojects/learn-orm/tutorials/csharp-tutorial/abstract-class.md

 }
 ```

-We have declared the `Shape` class as an abtract.
-It contains a single method `CalculateArea()` which is also an abtract.
+We have declared the `Shape` class as an abstract.
+It contains a single method `CalculateArea()` which is also abstract.
 So it means that we now need to inherit the `Shape` class and provide the implementation for the `CalculateArea()` method.

 ```csharp
 public class Circle : Shape